top of page

 The duration of therapy and the number of sessions needed will be determined collaboratively between the individual and their therapist, taking into consideration the specific needs and goals of the individual.
 Flexibility is crucial in tailoring the treatment to meet the individual's requirements, and adjustments to the treatment plan may be made as progress is assessed throughout the therapeutic journey.

-If you are seeking therapy for eating difficulties, whether in St Albans/Hertfordshire or through online sessions, I am here to support you in acquiring the necessary strategies to regain control over your eating habits.
+If you are seeking therapy for eating difficulties, whether in St Albans, Hertford or through online sessions, I am here to support you in acquiring the necessary strategies to regain control over your eating habits.
 Through eating disorder therapy, you will be empowered to make vital changes that will restore balance and fulfillment in your life.
 Together, we can work towards overcoming the challenges posed by your eating difficulties and create a healthier relationship with food and your body.

 Helpful Eating Disorders Resources: